top1944/duckuments/docs/atoms_20_setup_and_demo/19_setup_duckiebot_DB17-wjdcl/20_assembly-c1.md

-# Assembling the Duckiebot `C1` {#assembling-duckiebot-c1 status=draft}
+# Assembling the Duckiebot `DB17-wjdlc` {#assembling-duckiebot-c1 status=draft}

 Assigned: Shiying

 <div class='requirements' markdown="1">

-Requires: Duckiebot `C1` parts.
+Requires: Duckiebot `DB17` parts.
 The acquisition process is explained in [](#acquiring-parts-c1).

-Requires: Soldering `C1` parts.
+Requires: Soldering `DB17` parts.
 The soldering process is explained in [](#soldering-boards-c1).

-Requires: Having assembled the duckiebot in configuration `C0`.
+Requires: Having assembled the Duckiebot in configuration `DB17`.
 The acquisition process is explained in [](#assembling-duckiebot-c0).

-Requires: Time: about ??? minutes.
+Requires: Time: about 30 minutes.

-TODO: estimate time.

-Results:

--  An assembled Duckiebot in configuration `C1`.
+Results: An assembled Duckiebot in configuration `DB17-wjdlc`.

 </div>

-Before you continue in this chapter, make sure that you have assembled the duckiebot according the instruction of `C0` configuration.
+Before you continue in this chapter, make sure that you have assembled the duckiebot according the instruction of `DB17-wjd` configuration.

 ## Put PWM HAT with 4 standoffs on the top of Stepper Motor HAT

 Put a soldered Servo/PWM HAT board (in your Duckiebox) with 4 standoffs on the top of Stepper Motor HAT.

 <div figure-id="fig:HAT_ensemble" figure-caption=" ">
      <img src="HAT_ensemble.jpg" style='width: 30em'/>